Serverless

 Unity Catalog AI 0.3.1

 The Unity Catalog AI client now automatically configures itself in Databricks environments, improves handling of SQL NULL default parameters, and offers more robust connection recovery.
-Error messages are clearer, and Spark sessions are created on-demand for better performance.
+Error messages are clearer, Spark sessions are created on-demand, and function execution returns native Python types.

 UCX now requires matching account groups to be created before assessment and clarifies Service Principal setup for installation.
 It also fixes table migration when a default catalog is set and pauses the migration progress workflow schedule by default.